What is Chronic Anemia?

 Chronic Anemia is not a disease in and of itself, but is a symptom of several different medical conditions.
 Chronic Anemia is defined by a severely low red blood cell count.
 Typical symptoms of anemia include dizziness, fainting, fatigue, lack of energy, and shortness of breath.

 In some cases, those who suffer from anemia require blood transfusions.

-Some of the medical conditions which typically cause chronic anemia are Sickle Cell Anemia, Kidney Disease, Certain Cancers, Gastritis, Ulcers, Liver Disease and Hypothyroidism.
+Some of the medical conditions that typically cause chronic anemia are Sickle Cell Anemia, Kidney Disease, Certain Cancers, Gastritis, Ulcers, Liver Disease, and Hypothyroidism.
 Chronic Anemia can also be caused by a poor diet, especially if your diet is low in iron.

 Chronic Anemia and Your Ability to Perform Physical Work

 Because Chronic Anemia can cause you to become easily fatigued, to become dizzy, or even to have fainting spells; it may make it difficult for you to perform physical work.
 In order to qualify for Social Security Disability benefits, you will need to show that your Chronic Anemia makes it unreasonable to expect that you will be able to sustain an eight hour work day five days a week which requires any kind of physical activity.